9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-Let\'s take a slow walk through the individual steps of converting a
+Let's take a slow walk through the individual steps of converting a
 `JAry` a to a `JValue`.
 Given a list where we know that everything
 inside is a JSON instance, converting it to a list of `JValues` is easy.